Guidelines for Delegates with Physical Challenges

 - Handicapped car placards are no longer accepted as documentation to qualify for services.

 - Routine delegate registrations that don’t require adjustments will be made at the PC office, eliminating the need for PC Delegates to make their way to Registration.

 - Voting for PC-Registered Delegates will take place in the PC Office area.
-Delegates should verify their preferred voting location upon registration at the Georgia World Congress Center.
+Delegates should verify their preferred voting location upon registration at the Colorado Convention Center.

-To receive special services, delegates who qualify for Physically Challenged Services must fill out the Delegates with Physical Challenges Request Form by June 3, 2013 and register on-site at Delegate Registration.
+- To receive special services, delegates who qualify for Physically Challenged Services must fill out the Services for Delegates with Physical Challenges Request Form by June 2, 2014 and register on-site at Delegate Registration.